TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: TiROD Benchmark Setup and Methods

-Following the CL literature~\cite{menezes2023continual}, as a lower bound for CLOD performance, we evaluate the performance of Fine-Tuning, where the model is trained on task data alone with no technique to avoid catastrophic forgetting.
-Similarly, as upper bound, we consider a simple Cumulative Training where the model is (re)trained with all the available data for each task.
-Obviously, since it uses all the data, in this case there is no catastrophic forgetting.
+Following the CL literature~\cite{menezes2023continual}, we consider the performance of Fine-Tuning as a lower bound for CLOD evaluation, which is trained on task data alone with no technique to avoid catastrophic forgetting.
+Similarly, as an upper bound, we consider Cumulative Training, where the model is (re)trained with all the available data from past tasks.
+Since this method uses all previous data, there is no catastrophic forgetting.